demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-get-star-rules
 ***
-Get a list of Custom Detection Rules for a given scope.
+Get a list of custom detection rules for a given scope.
+Relevant for API version 2.1.

 #### Base Command